a-ads/blog/content/blog/what-is-defi-how-does-it-work.md

 ## How Does DeFi Work?

 One crucial feature of DeFi is that it works because of the code and smart contracts.
-As I mentioned above, you would need an intermediary to satisfy your needs in the traditional financial system.
+As mentioned above, you would need an intermediary to satisfy your needs in the traditional financial system.
 Wanna have a share in a prosperous company?
 You must address the stock exchange and pay the commission for their services.
 Need to buy something?
 You need to use a bank card, and the bank takes some commission for these transactions.
-And no one guarantees you get your loan because you may be rejected by your bank based on your credit history.
+And no one guarantees you get your loan because your bank may reject you based on your credit history.

 In the DeFi crypto world, you no longer need an intermediary as the whole system is based on blockchain technology, typically Ethereum.
 DeFi's smart constructs allow you to borrow or lend cryptocurrency; every transaction is written in the code.
 DeFi also includes lending platforms, prediction markets, options, and derivatives.